jsimaoisel/jsimaoisel.github.io/_pages/students.md

     <strong>Student Supervision</strong>
     <p>
-      Over the years, I supervised or co-supervised more than <strong>70 students</strong> across Master's and Bachelor's programmes (MEIC, MEET, LEIC, LEIRT, and LEIM) at ISEL/IPL.
+      Over the years, I supervised or co-supervised more than <strong>70 students</strong> across Master's and Bachelor's programmes (MEIC, MEET, LEIC, LEIRT, and LEIM) at ISEL/IPL and IST/ULisboa.
       These works span distributed systems, cloud &amp; edge computing, cybersecurity, IoT, and mobile devices — often resulting in publications and applied research outcomes.
-      The records below cover <strong>2021–2025.</strong>
+      The records below cover 2021–2025.
     </p>
   </div>